strace - trace system calls and signals

 tracee's architecture and personality.
 There are two exceptions from this

-xtensa_fadvise64_64(2) Xtensa syscall are filtered and printed as
+xtensa_fadvise64_64(2) Xtensa system call are filtered and printed as

 fadvise64_64(2).

-On some platforms a process that is attached to with the -p
+On some platforms, a process attached with the -p option

-option may observe a spurious EINTR return from the current system
+may receive a spurious EINTR error from a non-restartable system

 on strace attach, making the attach invisible to the traced process,